dataPulverizer/KernelMatrixBenchmark/README.md

 Time taken for d log: 2.30737 seconds.
 ```

 The Matrix object used in the D benchmark was implemented specifically because use of modules outside language standard libraries was disallowed, but to make sure that this implementation is competitive i.e. does not unfairly represent D's performance, it is compared to Mir's ndslice library written in D. The chart below shows the difference in execution times of the kernel matrix calculation between my implementation of a matrix and ndslice as a percentage of my matrix's kernel benchmark running time.
 Negative means that ndslice is slower and positive times mean that ndslice is faster.
-Across the board ndslice is broadly slightly faster (apart from the Dot product benchmark) but in the case of `log` and `power` kernel, ndslice's times are *much faster*, the difference is just over 40% across all data sizes and since those particular kernels consume the most amount of time ndslice benchmarks end up runing in about 1hr 37mins rather than 1hrs 54mins for Julia, 2hrs 28mins for D and 2 hrs 38 mins for Chapel.
+Across the board ndslice is broadly slightly faster (apart from the Dot product benchmark) but in the case of `log` and `power` kernel, ndslice's times are *much faster*, the difference is just over 40% across all data sizes and since those particular kernels consume the most amount of time ndslice benchmarks end up runing in about 1hr 37mins rather than 1hrs 54mins for Julia, 2hrs 38mins for D and 2 hrs 39 mins for Chapel.
+This large difference however is due to the functions used rather than the implmentation of the Matrix object.

 <img class="plot" src="https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/charts/ndsliceDiagnostic.jpg" width="800">